 Rather than tracking data at a course or program level, Collaboratory focuses on Activities.
 An Activity describes the key elements - who, what, where, when, and to what end - of what faculty, staff, and students do in and with community.

-Activities are at the central unit of analysis in Collaboratory, and allow faculty and staff to report on the specific details of what happened while also connecting the Activity to a network of collaborators as well as the course, strategic program, or initiative through which it was offered.
+Activities are at the central unit of analysis in Collaboratory, and allow faculty and staff to report on the specific details of what happened while also connecting the Activity to a network of collaborators as well as the course, program, or initiative through which it was offered.

 The Collaboratory collects both Community Engagement Activities and Public Service Activities.